Whole wheat pasta is a type of pasta made from whole-grain flour.

 More Fiber and Protein Than Regular Pasta

-Since whole wheat pasta contains all of the grain kernel, it has a higher nutrient content than white pasta.
+Since whole wheat pasta contains all of the grain kernel, it has a higher nutrient content than white pasta and similar products like couscous.

 Compared to white pasta, whole wheat pasta provides 188% more fiber per 100 grams of dry weight.
 Whole wheat pasta has 9.2 grams of fiber, whereas white pasta contains only 3.2 grams (3, 5).